- Home

 Mental Health & Wellbeing

 At The Whitby High School, we aim to support each student with their emotional health and wellbeing.
 This includes promoting positive mental health.
-As a staff body we approach this in various ways, including through our pastoral support system, tutorial programmes and PSHCE lessons.
+As a school we approach this in various ways, including through our pastoral support system, tutorial programmes and PSHE lessons.
 We know the benefits of positive mental health and research has shown that children and young people with good mental health:

 A child with good mental health when they’re young is much more likely to have good mental health as an adult